Eifel Retreat – 2023

 2. How can environmental policy make agriculture more environmentally friendly in practice?

-I have been interested in international politics since the early 1980s.
-So I didn’t hesitate to say yes when I was asked in the 2010s if I could coordinate the translation of the results of a collaborative research project “Wetlands in East Africa: Reconciling Future Food Production with Environmental Protection” into a decision support tool for environmental and agricultural policy makers in Kenya, Uganda, Rwanda and Tanzania.
+I was politicised by my family from an early age and have been following political developments since the mid-1970s.
+When I was asked in 2012 to coordinate the application of the results of collaborative wetland research in East African environmental policy, I immediately accepted.
 The reality was more complex than we scientists had imagined.
 The concept of a decision tool proved inadequate for practical policy-making.
 We considered other solutions, but they too proved inadequate.
 Rather than give up and return to more familiar issues, I approached the policy makers and asked them what we had done wrong.
 In essence, we had confused the technical with the political framing of issues, a mistake that seems to be common in science-policy cooperation.
 Several visits to East African ministries and a workshop led to the idea of jointly formulating a new wetland policy framework based on the lessons learned.
 The discussions were enormously enriching and offered a serious opportunity to make a significant contribution to reconciling the natural sciences with the humanities at the level of environmental policy.

 A number of challenging questions had to be answered: How and on what basis are environmental policy decisions made in principle?
 How could the wetland policy process be designed methodologically?
 How can political and technical decision-making be linked and embedded in the policy process?
 How can social deliberation on environmental values be promoted?
 How can plural values be reconciled?
 What is the role of institutions, coalitions of actors, stakeholders and lobbyists?
 Do qualitative and quantitative information always need to be integrated coherently?
 How can computers, networks and data science be used to help policy makers make sense of large streams of information?
 Should policy decisions be based on artificial intelligence?
 How can the large uncertainties in environmental policy making be managed in practice?